shakahl/go-schemaless/README.md

-This is an open-source, MIT-licensed implementation of a sharded datastore inspired by Uber's Schemaless.
+This is an open-source, MIT-licensed implementation of a sharded database framework inspired by Uber's Schemaless.

 I do not work for Uber Technologies (and have not ever in the past).
 Everything has been sourced from their articles and video on the subject matter: